Living on a Cruise Ship: The Good, the Bad and the Ugly

 No matter what else you do, make sure that you speak to your doctor about whether life on a cruise ship is right for you.
 They are in the best position to help you make an informed decision.

 At the end of the day, living on a cruise ship isn’t for everyone.
 That said, if you are in relatively good health, have significant financial resources and think of yourself as a bit of an adventurer, life on the open sea may be a perfect option.
-Bon voyage!
+Bon Voyage!

 What do you think of the idea of living on a cruise ship?
-Do you think that the excitement of life on the open ocean is worth the expense, routine and health risks?
+Do you think that the excitement of life on the open sea is worth the expense, routine and health risks?
 Please join the conversation.

 Photo credits: Featured image © Andrew Peacock/www.footloosefotography.com.
 Exterior image of M/V The World during Ross Sea Expedition.
 In-article images – aboardtheworld.com